Archives

 Interpreting services for other languages: No

-What you should know about me: I utilize visceral mobilizations, myofascial release techniques, breathing interventions, nervous system regulation, and therapeutic exercise to aid in modulation of symptoms and return to activity without limitations.
+What you should know about me: I utilize visceral mobilizations, myofascial release techniques, breathing interventions, nervous system regulation, and therapeutic exercise to aid in the modulation of symptoms and return to activity without limitations.
 I believe the most important part of my treatment is empowering my clients in the self-management of their symptoms.
 We will discuss lifestyle modifications, self-mobilization options, and long-term treatment options to assist them on their endo journey.

 iCareBetter